datascisteven/Twitter-Sentiment-Analysis/README.md

 ## Repository Structure

-    ├── README.md                    # The top-level README for reviewers of this project" ├── data                         # Synergized Data obtained from University of Michigan and Detroit Open Data Portal" ├── modules                      # py files with functions for ingeniring and modeling" ├── images                       # Both sourced externally and generated from Code"
+    ├── README.md                    # The top-level README for reviewers of this project ├── data                         # CSV files obtained trough API request ├── utils.py                     # py file with functions for ingeniring and modeling ├── images                       # Both sourced externally and generated from Code
-    ├── modeling.ipynb               # Notebook that gpes pver out modling process"
+    ├── Final_Notebook.ipynb         # Notebook that goes over out modling process"
-    └── features_engineering.ipynb    # Notebook Used for feature engineering before Modeling"
+    └── notebooks                    # notebooks for project